How Tos

-This guide gives you a simple, copy-ready plan you can follow week by week.
-It assumes you are moving from a flat fee or RUBS to usage-based billing with submeters and software that handles leak detection and billing.
+It assumes you’re moving from a flat fee or RUBS to usage-based billing with submeters and software that handles leak detection and billing (for example, SimpleSUB).

 Use this guide your way

+Treat this as a practical template, not a strict checklist.
+Adapt the timeline, channels, and wording to fit your community, your staff capacity, and your local rules.
 If you already text residents, add SMS reminders.
 If your park is small, combine steps.
-If compliance requires different notice periods, keep the core message the same: fairness, transparency, conservation.
+If compliance requires different notice periods, adjust the sequence and keep the message the same (fairness, transparency, conservation).

 (This guide is a part of our complete guide to mobile home park water submetering, in case you have more questions about submetering).